nvkelso/natural-earth-vector/UPDATE_PROCEDURE.md

 Scripts to build Natural Earth ZIP archives for individual themes, scalesets, and packagages.

+_NOTE: Individual Pull Requests should **not** include running these steps, it'll create merge conflicts between different binary files (some of which are no longer tracked in the repository because of Github.com changes)._

 **Requirements**:

  - `Make` a generic Unix utility, to be installed.